Ukraine

 The territory of coverage: Ukraine or worldwide.

-Period of coverage: 24 hours a day (preferable) or working hours only.
+Period of coverage: 24 hours a day (preferably) or working hours only.

-Limits: salary-based (usually up to 2x annual salaries) or fixed amounts.
+Limits: salary-based (typically up to 2 times annual salary) or fixed amounts.

 Scope of coverage:

-Premiums are usually paid for by the employer and depend upon group size and employee occupation.
+Premiums are typically paid by the employer and depend on the group size and employee occupation.

 Business Travel Insurance

-This insurance has a few forms, including single policies, part of group medical coverage, or separate corporate business travel insurance policies.
+This insurance comes in several forms, including single policies, part of a group medical coverage plan, or separate corporate business travel insurance policies.

 Scope of coverage: